• Recipes

 • Coarsely blend all the vegetables.
 Set aside.

-• Now, heat ghee in a heavy-bottomed pan.
+• Now, heat the ghee in a heavy-bottomed pan.
 Add chopped onions, ginger, garlic, and green chilies to the pan.
-Cook for 2-3 minutes until onions are soft and fragrant.
+Cook for 2-3 minutes until the onions are soft and fragrant.
 Stir in tomatoes and cook until smooth and tender.

 • Add coarsely pureed vegetables to the earthen pot.
 Stir well to combine.